Jim Arnold (footballer)

 James Alexander Arnold (born 6 August 1950) is an English former football goalkeeper, noted for his highly intelligent positional ability.
 He made 165 league appearances in a seven-year career in the English Football League.

 He arrived in the professional game in 1979, at the late age of 29, when he signed with Blackburn Rovers from Stafford Rangers.
 Two years, one promotion out of the Third Division, and 58 league appearances later, he moved on to Everton.
 He spent four years as Everton's back-up keeper, as the club won the First Division title and the UEFA Cup Winners' Cup.
 He was loaned out to Preston North End during the 1982–83 campaign and signed with Port Vale in August 1985.
 Voted the club's Player of the Year in 1985–86, he announced his retirement from full-time football in November 1986.
 He did, though, later turn out for non-League sides Kidderminster Harriers, Rocester and Workington.
-He won the FA Trophy with Stafford Rangers and Workington.
+He won the FA Trophy with Stafford Rangers and Kidderminster Harriers.

+A useful cricketer, Arnold played for Staffordshire side Church Eaton (previously Glebelands) as an all rounder.
+During his professional football career he would play under an assumed name as Howard Kendall had banned him from playing cricket.